How to subtract in Python

 print(result)--OUTPUT--7

-This example shows the most straightforward application of subtraction.
-The - operator is a binary operator, meaning it works on two operands—in this case, num1 and num2.
-The operation computes their difference, and the outcome is stored in the result variable.
+The code shows the subtraction operator, -, in its most direct form.
+As a binary operator, it acts on two operands—here, the integer variables num1 and num2.
+The operation computes their difference, and the value is then stored in the result variable for later use.

 Basic subtraction techniques

-With the basics covered, you can expand your skills by subtracting with different data types, using variables dynamically, and applying the in-place -= operator.
+With the fundamentals of the - operator covered, you can now apply it more flexibly with variables, different data types, and the convenient -= operator.

 Working with variables in subtraction